 - *Note - You can keep cooked egg rolls in the fridge and rewarm them in the oven, at 400 degrees, for 12-13 minutes.

-**Hook Line and Savor sponsored this post.
-It also contain affiliate links.
+**This post contains affiliate links.
 Purchases made through those links help support this blog with no extra expense to you.
 Thank you for your continued support!**

 Originally Published January 2019